storybookjs/ember/docs/writing-tests/test-runner.md

 Storybook test runner turns all of your stories into executable tests.
 It is powered by [Jest](https://jestjs.io/) and [Playwright](https://playwright.dev/).

 - For those [without a play function](../writing-stories/introduction.md): it verifies whether the story renders without any errors.
-- For those [with a play function](../writing-stories/play-function.md): it also checks for errors in the play function and all assertions passed.
+- For those [with a play function](../writing-stories/play-function.md): it also checks for errors in the play function and that all assertions passed.

 These tests run in a live browser and can be executed via the [command line](#cli-options) or your [CI server](#set-up-ci-to-run-tests).

 ## Setup

-The test runner is a standalone, framework-agnostic addon that runs parallel to your Storybook.
+The test-runner is a standalone, framework-agnostic utility that runs parallel to your Storybook.
 You will need to take some additional steps to set it up properly.
 Detailed below is our recommendation to configure and execute it.

-Run the following command to install the addon and the required dependencies.
+Run the following command to install it and the required dependencies.

 <!-- prettier-ignore-start -->